metapsy-project/metapsyDocs/content/r-packages/_index.en.md

 * the latest update or older versions of a database can be downloaded;
 * databases can be filtered to address specific research questions;
 * data can be synthesized using a variety of meta-analytic models;
-* meta-regression, publication bias/small-study-effect and subgroup analysis models can be applied;
+* meta-regression, small-study-effect and subgroup analysis models can be applied;
 * summary tables of the results can be generated, which can easily be copied to e.g. MS Word.

 ![](/uploads/flow-r.png)